This Crispy Teriyaki Tofu with Cauliflower Rice has a sweet and savory sticky teriyaki sauce over crispy tofu and cauliflower rice.

-This Crispy Teriyaki Tofu and Cauliflower Rice is one of my favorite ways to eat tofu.
+This Crispy Teriyaki Tofu with Cauliflower Rice is one of my favorite ways to eat tofu.
 The tofu is really crispy, and the sauce is sweet and savory - just what you would expect from a teriyaki sauce.

 If you have ever had tofu at an Asian restaurant, you may have fallen in love with their crispy tofu.
 I assume that they deep fry it because it is crispy on the outside and soft on the inside.